 Step 2.
 On the save dialog box, tap on Tools and then Security Options.

 Step 3.
-Clear the password from the security box of Password to open and Password to modify.
+Clear the password from the security box of Password to open.

 Step 4.
 Finally, click on OK to save the changes.